Pontifical College Josephinum: List of Rectors

-Accreditation and certifications
+Accreditation and certification

-Led by a decades long effort by its most significant graduate and 20th century leader, Leonard J. Fick, the Josephinum was accredited by the Higher Learning Commission (HLC), an affiliate of the North Central Association of Colleges and Secondary Schools in 1976.
+Led by a decades long effort by its most significant graduate and 20th century leader, Leonard J. Fick, the Josephinum was accredited by the Higher Learning Commission (HLC), then an affiliate of the North Central Association of Colleges and Secondary Schools, in 1976.
 The Josephinum has been accredited by the Association of Theological Schools in the United States and Canada (ATS) since 1970.
 The seminary also holds a Certificate of Authorization from the Ohio Board of Regents.

-In March of 2022, the ATS issued a warning to the institution, as did the HLC in June of the same year.
-Issues include problems in strategic planning, internal leadership structures, and declining enrollment in the college.
+In March 2022, the ATS issued a warning to the institution, as did the HLC in June of the same year.
+Issues included problems in strategic planning, internal leadership structures, and declining enrollment in the college.
+In light of the warnings, the Josephinum addressed the problems and revised its formation program to better meet the requirements of both institutions.
+As such, the warnings from the HLC were lifted in 2024, though monitoring reports will be carried out to ensure the program stays up to code.
+The ATS has further re-labeled the Josephinum as "accredited in good standing".